cesards/java-code-styles/README.md

    * Wrapping and Braces ▻ Method declaration parameters: `Wrap if long`
       * `✗ Align when multiline`
    * Wrapping and Braces ▻ Method call arguments: `Wrap if long`
-   * Wrapping and Braces ▻ Chained method calls: `Wrap always`
+   * Wrapping and Braces ▻ Chained method calls: `Wrap if long`
    * Wrapping and Braces ▻ if() statement
       * `Force braces: Always`
    * Wrapping and Braces ▻ for() statement: `Wrap if long`